FAQs

 The Western Idaho Youth Support Center is a community-based, voluntary, and short-term stabilization center that provides immediate and individualized care for a youth in crisis.

-The Western Idaho Youth Support Center serves any youth ages 10-17 who are experiencing a crisis to get the help they need.
+The Western Idaho Youth Support Center serves any youth ages 5-17 who are experiencing a crisis to get the help they need, as long as they meet eligibility criteria.

 A crisis looks different for every person, but may include thoughts of suicide, bullying, homelessness, physical or sexual trauma, emotional abuse, loss of a loved one, excessive stress, or mental health conditions, like anxiety or depression.